In this article, we’ve reviewed Pride Counseling – the online therapy platform for LGBTQ+ people.

 Pride Counseling allows you to get help and support from qualified LGBTQ+ affirming counselors from the comfort of your home.
 If you’re not satisfied with your therapist, Pride Counseling also allows you to easily switch to a different counselor at any time, which is not always easy if attending in-person therapy sessions.

-Unlimited messaging system
+Text messaging system

 Depending on the issues you’re dealing with, you might experience stressful moments, conflicts, and even panic attacks throughout the day or throughout the week.
 By your next therapy session, you might have forgotten certain details about an experience you had at the beginning of the week.